SanjayDurai/SanjayDurai/README.md

 * 🌍  I'm based in Chennai
 * 🖥️  See my portfolio at [SanjayDuraipandian.com](https://sanjayduraipandian.onrender.com)
 * ✉️  You can contact me at [sanjayduraipandiyan@gmail.com](mailto:sanjayduraipandiyan@gmail.com)
-* 🧠  I'm learning App Development
+* 🧠  I'm learning New Technologies
 * 🤝  I'm open to collaborating on interesting projects

 ### Experience